 All our produce is organic (see below), and we pay a fair price to local farmers.
-We operate on a pick-up basis so there are minimal delivery costs.
-Our prices are comparable to other veg box schemes and provide good value compared with supermarket organic produce.
+We operate on a pick-up basis so there are minimal delivery costs and use a mixture of volunteers and paid staff.
+This keeps our costs down and the bag costs as low as possible Our prices are comparable to other veg box schemes and provide good value compared with supermarket organic produce.
 Details of our prices can be found here.

 Bags will contain a selection of seasonal produce.
 For example, a small bag might contain potatoes, carrots, onions, broccoli, squash and spinach.
-See the veg bags page for what's in this week's bags.
+See the This week's bags for what's in this week's and last week's bags

 Bags are available at different sizes but in order to keep our prices low we cannot offer bespoke bags.
 You may be able to swap one item for another at our larger pick-up points where a "swap box" will be available.

-In order to reduce food miles (protecting the environment), keep costs down and support local businesses the scheme will deliver bags to a number of designated pick-up points each week.
-These might be pubs, cafes, local shops, schools etc. The bags are delivered on Thursday afternoons and you can collect your bag at a time that suits you according to the opening hours of the establishment or 24 hours a day in some cases.
+In order to reduce food miles, minimise emissions, keep costs down and support local businesses the scheme delivers bags to a number of designated pick-up points each week.
+These are pubs, cafes, local shops, universities etc. The bags are delivered on Thursday afternoons and you can collect your bag at a time that suits you according to the opening hours of the establishment or 24 hours at our pick up points with outdoor shed or lock ups.
 If you are interested in serving as a pick-up point please contact us.

 If you are on holiday or cannot pick up your bag, you can ask a friend to pick it up on your behalf.
-Or let us know by Sunday 23:00 before the Thursday delivery and we'll cancel your bag.
+Alterantively, Log in and select holiday by Thursday 10am the week before delivery and we'll cancel your bag (i.e. 1 week's notice).
 If you let us know by this time you will not pay for the bag.

 The veg we supply comes from farmers who farm using organic principles - they work with nature, protecting the health of the soil and ecosystems of which they are a part.
 However, not all are registered with an organic certification body such as the Soil Association.
 Some farms are registered as Biodynamic.
 See the "Our Farmers" page for further details for each farm.

-One of aims of the scheme is to support small farmers by giving them a regular income so they can plan and scale their planting and operations.
-This requires a certain amout of commitiment from Lee Greens and our customers and therefore weekly bags are offered by default.
-However, we can arrange fortnightly bags manually if you contact us via email.
+Our preference is for weekly delivery because one of the aims of the scheme is to support small farmers by giving them a regular income so they can plan and scale their planting and operations.
+This is best achieved by committing to a weekly veg bag.
+However, if a fortnightly bag suits you we are pleased for you to join.

 Login using your username and password to access your account page.
-Click edit a current order in the top right.
-You will not be able to change an order for a week that is already in progress i.e. after Sunday 23:00 for the following Thursday.
+Click 'edit a current order' in the top right.
+You will not be able to change an order for a week that is already in progress i.e. after Thursday 10am for the following Thursday.

-Plastic has the ability to preserve most veg such as leaves, maintinaing freshness for the period from packing until pick up.
-So we are using them until we have found and tested a cost-effective practical solution.
-We are aiming to introduce a returnable non-plastic bag scheme in 2019.
+Plastic has the ability to preserve most veg such as leaves, maintaining freshness for the period from packing until pick up.
+So are working closely with our suppliers to source useable, practical and enviromentally sound alternatives to the current bags.